-An unsecured creditor is equal to other unsecured creditors and, if diligent and swift, may obtain its claim against an insolvent debtor only if the debtor is creditworthy and, in addition, owns assets unencumbered by guarantees or other causes of preference and which are not executed against by other creditors.
+- An unsecured creditor is equal to other unsecured creditors and, if diligent and swift, may obtain its claim against an insolvent debtor only if the debtor is creditworthy and, in addition, owns assets unencumbered by guarantees or other causes of preference and which are not executed against by other creditors. - In the insolvency procedure, all debts, both unsecured and guaranteed, are affected by the collective and competitive, unitary and general, egalitarian, remedy and enforcement characters of the procedure: enforcement can no longer be realized individually, but only within the insolvency procedure; the value of claims is frozen at the level from the date of opening the procedure; debt coverage is carried out as provided by the Insolvency Law, i.e. through the payment programme in the reorganization plan or through the distribution plan in bankruptcy procedure, which involves not only deferred payments, but also reductions or even total deletions of debts.

-- In the bankruptcy procedure, all debts, both unsecured and guaranteed, are affected by the sacrificial character of the procedure: forced pursuit can no longer be realized individually, but only within the bankruptcy procedure; the value of claims is frozen at the level from the date of opening the procedure; debt coverage is carried out as provided by the Insolvency Law, i.e. through the payment programme in the reorganization plan or through the distribution plan in bankruptcy procedure, which involves not only deferred payments, but also reductions or even total deletions of debts. - · Ranking of claims is as follows:
+3.3.
+Ranking of claims is as follows: